 Staining the Farmhouse Vent Hood Cover

 To finish my DIY Farmhouse Vent Hood Cover, I started with Minwax Conditioner and let that sit for 15 minutes.
 After that, I put on a quick layer of Minwax Stain in Classic Grey.
-This tone is very translucent, but it removes some of the red undertones a bit.
+This tone is very translucent, if you do it very thinly with a brush, but it removes some of the red undertones a bit.

 Before staining, I put painters tape along the Farmhouse Vent Hood Cover, but that was futile. 😉 The stain ended up under the tape and in the grout.
 Just make sure you have some magic erasers to clean it up really fast.
 I like these cheaper versions on Amazon.
 They work exactly the same & you get a ton for the price!

 This is what my DIY Farmhouse Vent Hood Cover looks like now!
 I still have to put three coats of ultra flat polycrylic on it, but I couldn’t wait to get some Christmas decor on it.
 The poly step is going to have to wait until after Christmas.
 I found this Hearth & Hand by Magnolia Home Christmas Garland on sale at Target, and I hung it up withe clear command hooks.
 You have to have something Magnolia with a Fixer Upper-inspired DIY Farmhouse Vent Hood Cover, right?